by Mandy Bradshaw | Mar 19, 2019 | Gardening Posts, Your Stories

 Make or buy an insect house to give solitary bees and others somewhere to nest.
 Something as simple as an old terracotta plant pot filled with lengths of bamboo can be used as a bee hotel.

 I hope this has given you plenty of food for thought.
 Just a few simple changes can turn your garden into a wildlife sanctuary that provides vital food and shelter for our precious pollinators.
+For more advice and pollinator-specific recommendations, visit our hub page.

 Sweet peas are top of my desert island plant list.
 I love them for their soft papery flowers, pretty pastel shades, and that stunning scent.
 Summer just wouldn’t be right without them.
 Here are The Chatty Gardener’s, aka Mandy Bradshaw’s, excellent tips for growing healthy, prolific and beautifully fragranced sweet peas from seed in your garden.